Sidon/Sidon.github.io/_posts/2016-8-13-data-analysis-tools-week1.md

 ```

 Through the analysis of these results it is clear that the F test is insufficient in this case because of the 10 comparisons, only 2 have rejected the hypothesis.

+The entire code for this week can see [here](https://github.com/Sidon/Sidon.github.io/blob/master/_posts/tools-submitw1.ipynb).